lemire/SIMDCompressionAndIntersection/README.md

 coding.
 It introduces new SIMD intersections schemes such as SIMD Galloping.

+This library can decode at least 4 billions of compressed integers per second on most desktop or laptop processors.
+That is, it can decompress data at a rate of 15 GB/s.
+This is significantly faster than generic codecs like gzip, LZO, Snappy or LZ4.

 Authors: Leonid Boystov, Nathan Kurz and Daniel Lemire with some contributions from Owen Kaser and others.